-A situated simulation requires a smartphone/tablet with good graphics capabilities, GPS-positioning, accelerometer, electronic compass and gyroscope.
-In a situated simulation there is approximate identity between the user's visual perception of the real physical environment and the user's visual perspective into a 3D graphics environment as it is represented on the screen.
+In a situated simulation (sitsim) there is approximate identity between the user's visual perception of the real physical environment and the user's visual perspective into a 3D graphics environment as it is represented on the screen.
 The relative congruity between the real and the virtual perspectives is obtained by letting the camera position and movement in the 3D environment be conditioned by the positioning and orientation hardware.
 As the user moves in real space the perspective inside the 3D graphic environment changes accordingly.
+A situated simulation requires a smartphone/tablet with good graphics capabilities, GPS-positioning, accelerometer, electronic compass and gyroscope.

-A situated simulation (sitsim) is closely related to mixed and augmented reality.
-While mixed reality is characterized by different combinations of virtual and real representations along the reality-virtuality continuum, a situated simulation is a 'clean screen' solution where there is a distinct (although minor) difference between the virtual (audio–visual) perspective via the device and the real perspective of the user (indirect augmented reality).
+A sitsim is closely related to mixed and augmented reality.
+While mixed reality is characterized by different combinations of virtual and real representations along the reality-virtuality continuum, a situated simulation is a 'clean screen' solution where there is a distinct (although minor) difference between the virtual (audio–visual) perspective via the device and the real perspective of the user.
+This approach has also been labeled 'Indirect Augmented Reality'.

 The development is conducted in close collaboration with Tomas Stenarson at CodeGrind AB and Šarūnas Ledas at Tag of Joy, Larry Friedlander (Stanford University), Terje Rasmussen (University of Oslo) and Andrew Morrison (AHO).
 The research has been funded by the VERDIKT-programme (The INVENTIO-project) and the KLIMAFORSK-programme (The ClimSim-preproject), Norwegian Research Council; EngageLab at University of Oslo; Dept. of Media & Communication, University of Oslo; Norway Opening Universities; Arts Council Norway (ABM-utvikling); and Oslo Science Park (Forskningsparken).

 'Roman Forum’ (v.
 1.2) is available for download on both iOS and Android!

 'Nytt Museum' (v.
 2.0) download iOS and (v.
 1.0) Android!

 Several video demonstrations of sitsims in use are available online:

-Video sequence of the Via Appia sitsim prototype (April 2014)
+Video sequence of the Via Appia sitsim prototype (April 2014, unedited)

 Climate Change – Sitsim DEMO III (February 2014)

 Video illustration of the Jerusalem HolyMount sitsim in use (March 2013)

 Video clips of the Roman Forum sitsim in use (October 2012, unedited)